slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Service to others is the rent you pay for your room here on Earth.' -- Muhammad Ali*
 > *'A society grows great when old men plant trees whose shade they know they shall never sit in.' -- Greek proverb*

-> *'If you think you're too small to make an impact, try to go to bed with a mosquito in the room.' -- Dalai Lama*
+> *'If you think you’re too small to make an impact, try to go to bed with a mosquito in the room.' -- Dalai Lama*

 <!--
 > *'Powerful people give freely, buying influence rather than things.'*